IMBUILDINGS/docs/reference-guide/middleware/README.md

 The data export method allows you to collect once (or a few times) a day a complete dataset.

 This method can be enabled via the platform under [Settings->Organization](https://app.im-motion.net/organization).<br>
-Here you will find the option to add tokens.
+Here you will find the option to add <b>tokens</b>.
 Once a token is generated you are able to request an export from our 'connect' server.<br>
 Several exports (all in JSON format) are available.
+More on this at [Tokens & Integrations](/./quick-start/cloud/?id=tokens-amp-integrations)

 ## REST API